grishick/pydantic-airtable/docs/guide/table-management.md

 # Table Management

-Learn how to create and manage AirTable tables from your Pydantic models.
+Learn how to create and manage Airtable tables from your Pydantic models.

 ---

 ## Overview

-Pydantic AirTable can automatically create and manage AirTable tables based on your model definitions.
+Pydantic Airtable can automatically create and manage Airtable tables based on your model definitions.
 This enables an "infrastructure as code" approach where your Python models define your database schema.

 ---